 You must pay your cost-sharing (deductibles and coinsurance) for your share of covered expenses.
-You must also pay any expenses that are not considered covered expenses (see page C-6 for information about what's not covered), including any amounts over the allowable charge.
+You must also pay any expenses that are not considered covered expenses (see page C-7 for information about what's not covered), including any amounts over the allowable charge.

 The deductibles do not apply to diagnostic and preventive services, including but not limited to emergency palliative services, and x-ray services.
+If you are in Dental Plan A, your deductible does not apply to orthodontic care.
+(Orthodontic care is not covered under Dental Plan B.)

-Your \$50 and \$150 deductibles only apply to the dental benefits.
-Amounts you pay for medical, prescription drugs, or vision care will not apply to the \$50 and \$150 deductibles.
+Your deductibles only apply to the dental benefits.
+Amounts you pay for medical, prescription drugs, or vision care will not apply to your dental deductibles.